felipegabela/heat-api/README.md

 ## Test Endpoints

 Use the Postman Chrome extension or app to test the endpoints.
-Use `localhost:3000`
+Use `localhost:3000`.
+To send a JSON body with POST requests go to the body tab, select 'raw' and JSON(application/json) instead of 'Text'.

 # API Reference